Charles B. Lore Elementary School

-Charles B. Lore Elementary School is a historic elementary school building located at Wilmington, New Castle County, Delaware.
-It was built in 1932, and is a 2 1/2-story, "E"-shaped red brick building in the Collegiate Gothic style.
+Charles B. Lore Elementary School is a historic elementary school building located in Wilmington, New Castle County, Delaware.
+It was built in 1932, and is a 2 1/2-story, E-shaped red brick building in the Collegiate Gothic style.
 It features a four-story central tower, steep pitched, slate gable roof, stone surrounds on windows and doors, and battlements above entryways.
 The school was named for Charles B. Lore (1831-1911).
 It was closed in 1981 because of declining enrollment.
+Prior to its closure, it was a part of the Red Clay School District.
 It was later converted to an assisted living facility.

 It was added to the National Register of Historic Places in 1983.